carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ### Runing antiSMASH over a list of files
 Now, imagine that you want to run antiSMASH over all _Streptococcus agalactiae_ annotated genomes.
-Lets use a `for` cycle and `*` as a wildcard to run antiSMASH over all files that start with "S" in the annotated directory.
+Use a `for` cycle and `*` as a wildcard to run antiSMASH over all files that start with "S" in the annotated directory.